GamerCatGirl/WebTech-2023-2024/README.md

 ## Setup

-Make sure to install the dependencies:
+Make sure to install the dependencies and update Database:
 With each pull from git!

 ```bash